Microlocal Analysis of Quantum Fields on Curved Spacetimes

-which completes the proof if $\beta= \infty$.
+which completes the proof if $\beta= \infty$. { }

-\subsubsection{Existence of ground and KMS states}
+\subsection{Existence of ground and {\rm KMS} states}

-We saw in Thm. \ref{propocounter} that the positivity of the classical energy is a necessary condition for the existence of a ground or KMS state.
+We saw in Theorem \ref{propocounter} that the positivity of the classical energy is a necessary condition for the existence of a ground or KMS state.
 Let us now describe the converse result.